advocations/skype/Skype/WebSDK/docs/PTUIControlsConversationControl.md

 When the state of the channel is changed to `'Notified'`, an invitation has been received.
 To show the <a href="//msdn.microsoft.com/skype/websdk/docs/conversationcontrol" target="">Conversation Control</a>, call the  **renderConversation** method of the `api` object passed as a parameter to the callback of the **initialize** function.

->note: Adding 'Chat' modality to the 'modalities' array in the second argument of **renderConversation** causes the Conversation Control to be rendered with just the chat modality.
+>**Note:** Adding 'Chat' modality to the 'modalities' array in the second argument of **renderConversation** causes the Conversation Control to be rendered with just the chat modality.
 Audio and video can still be started later.
 If you wish to start audio and/or video as the Conversation Control is rendered, you can add 'Audio' and/or 'Video' modality to the 'modalities' array in the second argument of **renderConversation**.